dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3076: Cultural fusion can bring both benefits and drawbacks.
+### T3076: Cultural fusion can have negative consequences.

 |Support|
 |---|